Police Station Architecture Design Tips: Part 3 (Respect the Budget)

 What’s it going to cost?
 This is one of the questions that architects get asked most often.
 It’s especially relevant to police stations, whose construction budgets face constant public scrutiny.
 The challenge for architects, therefore, is to design a station that is both attractive and respectful to taxpayers.

-In my first post on police station design, I talked about the importance of the contemporary police station showing a strong, yet friendly face to welcome its community and maybe even set a design standard for future facilities.
+In our previous post on police station design, we talked about the importance of the contemporary police station showing a strong, yet friendly face to welcome its community and maybe even set a design standard for future facilities.
 How can municipalities create a civic asset like this without spending a fortune?

 A police station has less public traffic than other municipal buildings such as village halls.
 The general public rarely or never sees many parts of the police station.
 The trick for designers involves devoting more construction dollars to areas that are highly visible to the community, then pulling back on materials and details (but not quality) in the less public areas.

 Legat Architects worked closely with an architectural review committee to set standards for materials and details for the new police station now under construction in Arlington Heights, Illinois.